knoboid/media-endpoints-server/README.md

-# Media Endpoints Signalling
+# Media Endpoints Server

-A repository that provides signalling dialogues that are used between media-endpoints clients and server.
+A repository that provides a server for media-endpoints.

 # About the Media Endpoints project